sietzeberends/recruiter-autoresponse/README.md

 Sietze

 PS: this is an automatic response.
 If your message already contains above content or serves a completely different purpose, please expect a reply.
-Getting to know recruiters isn't a completely different purpose.
 ```

 ## the autoresponse (Dutch)